rutkowski-tomasz/aws-url-shortener/README.md

 12. Infrastructure tear-down
     - Create manually dispatched workflow in GitHub Actions
     - Perform terrafrom destroy of all resources
+13. Describe structure of repo
+    - Add tree overview
+    - Describe each folder and it's purpose
+14. Define common prefix for resources 'us-' for UrlShortener
+    - Adjust IAM policies to allow access to prefixed resources
-13. Utilize more AWS services...
+15. Utilize more AWS services...